-In addition, the EU regulatory landscape concerning medical devices is evolving and a new regulation governing in vitro diagnostic medical devices will become applicable on May 26, 2022 (See - International Regulation - Regulation of Medical Devices in the European Union) and these modifications may have an effect on the way we conduct our business in the EU and the EEA.
+In addition, the EU regulatory landscape concerning in vitro diagnostic medical devices recently evolved and a new regulation governing in vitro diagnostic medical devices became applicable on May 26, 2022 (See - International Regulation - Regulation of Medical Devices in the European Union) and these modifications may have an effect on the way we conduct our business in the EU and the EEA.
+For example, as a result of the transition towards the new regime, notified body review times have lengthened, and product introductions could be delayed or canceled, which could adversely affect our ability to grow our business.